nhoizey/nicolas-hoizey.com/src/drafts/using-markdown-image-syntax-to-get-responsive-images/index.md

 I understand it is really complex, but I don't like having my content illustrations outside the "content folder" (in a single shared "/assets/" folder for example), so I found this convoluted solution.

-If the code of your site is in Github, Gitlab or another online repository, I could take some time (maybe not today) to help you with a Pull Request, if you want.
+If the code of your site is in GitHub, Gitlab or another online repository, I could take some time (maybe not today) to help you with a Pull Request, if you want.

 Oh sorry, the filter is there: https://github.com/nhoizey/nicolas-hoizey.com/blob/master/src/_11ty/filters/file.js#L4-L6